How to Clean Granite Countertops

 If you’re still unsure about how to best clean your granite countertops, go ahead and use a special granite countertop cleaner.

 The cleaning aisle of your local grocery or home improvement store should carry granite countertop cleaning products.
-This isn’t really necessary—warm water and soap work just fine—but this is an option if you want to play it as safe as possible.
+This isn’t really necessary—warm water and soap work just fine—but this is an option if you want to play it as safely as possible.

 DIY Granite Countertop Cleaner